bbauska/html5-template/HTML-CheatSheet.md

 There are hundreds of semantic tags available to help describe the meaning of your HTML documents.
 Below is a cheat sheet with some of the most common ones you’ll use in your development career.

 <h2>Sectioning tags</h2>
-Use the following tags to organize your HTML document into structured sections.
+<p>Use the following tags to organize your HTML document into structured sections.</p>

 | Tag      | Description |
 |--------------|-----------------------------------------------------------------------------------|
 | &lt;header&gt;     | The header of a content section or the web page.
 The web page header often        |